Written by the UPGUYS Editorial Team

 If you don't want to take supplements, you can focus on obtaining more vitamin D through your diet.
 Look for fortified foods and foods rich in vitamin D to help you get the recommended daily dose and make your vitamin D hair loss reversible.

-Now that you know the answer to "Does vitamin D deficiency cause hair loss?" you're better equipped to start treating hair loss issues in yourself.
+Now that you know the answer to the link between vitamin D deficiency and hair loss, you're better equipped to start treating hair loss issues in yourself.
 By getting your vitamin D levels back on track, you might be able to get rid of hair loss for good.